primer/react/docs/content/Checkbox.md

 }

 <Note variant="warning">
-Checkbox components should always be accompanied by a corrosponding label to improve support for assistive technologies.
+Checkbox components should always be accompanied by a corresponding label to improve support for assistive technologies.
 </Note>

 ## Indeterminate example

-An `indeterminate` checkbox state can be used if the inputs value is neither true nor false.
-This can be useful in situations where you are required to display an incomplete state, that is dependent on other external selections to force a binary decision of the parent checkbox.
+An `indeterminate` checkbox state should be used if the input value is neither true nor false.
+This can be useful in situations where you are required to display an incomplete state, or one that is dependent on other input selections to determine a value.

 ```jsx live
 <>